lanl/FEHM/docs/getting-started/fehmpytest-info/test-details/doe.md

 **Test the DOE Code Comparison Project, Problem 5, Case A**

-Compares the generated contour and history files to old contour and history files that are known to be correct.
+Compares the generated contour files that are known to be correct.
 For contour files, only the pressure, temperature, and saturation values at time 3 are tested.

-For history files, all pressure, temperature, and saturation values are tested.
+See compare files:

+    doe_rlp.00003_sca_node.avs
+    doe_rlpm.00003_sca_node.avs
+    doe_table.00003_sca_node.avs

 Test Directory: [FEHM/fehmpytests/doe](https://github.com/lanl/FEHM/tree/master/fehmpytests/doe)